kcarnold/cs344/content/project/_index.md

 You are encouraged to try to demonstrate mastery of several of these topics even before the final project submission.
 Please either write a note or arrange a brief meeting.

+One measure of a successful project would be one that has a path towards commercialization.
+We have connections to funding for students interested in pursuing this.

 ## Milestones and Deliverables

 {{% details summary="Proposal" %}}